takanory/slides/20190615pyconth/PITCHME.md

 Note:

 * Next PyCon JP will be held in September.
-* I'm looking forward to seeing you again in PyCon JP.
+* I'm looking forward to seeing YOU again in PyCon JP.
 * OK, Let's talk about the main subject.

 ---